signnow/java-sample-app/src/main/java/com/signnow/samples/MedicalInsuranceClaimForm/readme.md

 ## Use Case Overview

-This sample demonstrates how to use the SignNow PHP SDK to implement an **Embedded Signer With Form** workflow.
+This sample demonstrates how to use the SignNow Java SDK to implement an **Embedded Signer With Form** workflow.
 In this flow, the user first fills out a form in the app (e.g., name and email), then is redirected into an embedded signing session.
 After signing, the user lands on a confirmation page where they can download the completed document.

 This example mimics a real-world healthcare scenario in which a **Medical Insurance Claim Form** must be pre-filled, signed, and downloaded.
 ## Scenario: Embedded Signer With Form